 4. They could take place in the Unknown Regions

-When Disney bought Lucasfilm, they wiped out all of that canon, but they re-introduced the idea in the new canon.
+When Disney bought Lucasfilm, a lot of what we know about the Unknown Regions was wiped out of canon, but the idea does still exist in the current canon.
 Now, it remains an area that’s difficult to get to and fairly mysterious.
-Only a handful of times have we seen into the Unknown Regions, including in The Clone Wars.
+Only a handful of times have we seen into the Unknown Regions, including in the sequel trilogy, as Ahch-To is located there.

 5. The novels have been mentioning the Unknown Regions recently